What are they and what do they aim to do?

 - Can EPAs improve other aspects of firm performance?
 The broader evidence base suggests that firms can ‘learn by exporting’.
 However, while some schemes may improve firm performance, most don’t.
 This suggest that other forms of direct business support might be better at delivering general improvements in firm performance (see our business support toolkits).

 - Which types of EPA support are most effective?
 The evidence suggests that limited resources may be most productively spent educating and informing businesses about exporting: (Lighter touch) market information appears to be more effective than (more intensive and expensive) market service provision.
 Evidence on the relative effectiveness of other types of EPA support is not available.
 We need to do more to understand cost-effectiveness of different types of support.
 Which firms benefit most from EPA support?
-We don’t know, which suggests that targeting on firm size, sector or product characteristics would need to be based on theoretical considerations (such as barriers to entry) and may not necessarily improve scheme performance.
+There is some evidence that certain types of intervention may be more beneficial to firms that are already exporting.
+Other than that, we don’t know which firms benefit most, which suggests that targeting on firm size, sector or product characteristics would need to be based on theoretical considerations (such as barriers to entry) and will not necessarily improve scheme performance.

 - Are UK policies effective?
 Despite criticism of UKTI, there is some evidence that UK support arrangements are at least as effective as support in other countries.

 How effective are they?

 Five of eleven studies find a positive relationship between EPA support and exports, four studies find mixed effects (positive only for some sectors, types of support, or type of firm) and two find no effect.
 Three of these studies look specifically at overseas-based EPAs, one reporting a positive effect, one mixed effects and one no effect.